Black Hollywood Progress

 Despite declines in the 2016, the Oscars attracted 34 million viewers and Golden Globes attracted 19 million viewers.
 Given their promotional value, diverse Oscar and Golden Globe Nominations & Awards are important to the long term health of the industry.

-Cheryl Boone Isaacs is fundraising for the Academy Museum of Motion Pictures slated to open in late 2017.
+Cheryl Boone Isaacs launched fundraising for the Academy Museum of Motion Pictures slated to open in late 2018.